 - Make all efforts to comply with organizers request for attending other support events such as for example school or sponsor appearances, VIP receptions.

 - Under no circumstance attend functions or events that are commercially or politically beneficial to organizations or companies by having the athlete attend.
 We brought you to the event, we must always know what public or private functions you are attending and for what reasons.

 Failure to comply may lead to you not being invited back in the future or possibly even challenge the moneys being paid to you.

 Booking & payment of travel

-In the cases were Run Ottawa is providing travel compensation (flights, hotel, rail, taxi etc) to the athlete and/or agent Run Ottawa expects the following to apply
+In the cases where Run Ottawa is providing travel compensation (flights, hotel, rail, taxi etc) to the athlete and/or agent Run Ottawa expects the following to apply:

 - To facilitate the athletes preferred travel schedule the athlete/agent is responsible for booking their personal travel arrangements.